90th/iniParser/README.md

 ## Features

-- Parse INI files and access their contents programmatically.
+- Parse INI files and access their contents.
 - Add, modify, or remove sections, keys, and values.
 - Save modified data back to the INI file.